curl/everything-curl/usingcurl-tls.md

 ### CA store on windows

-curl built on windows that isn't using the native TLS library (Schannel), have an extra sequence for how the CA store can be found and used.
+curl built on windows that is not using the native TLS library (Schannel), have an extra sequence for how the CA store can be found and used.

 curl will search for a CA cert file named "curl-ca-bundle.crt" in these